aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdfcontenteditor/set-viewer-preference-of-an-existing-pdf-file/_index.md

 ---
-title: Set Viewer Preference of an existing PDF File
+title: Set Viewer Preference of PDF
 type: docs
 weight: 60
 url: /net/set-viewer-preference-of-an-existing-pdf-file/
-description: This section shows how to work with Aspose.PDF Facades using PdfContentEditor Class.
+description: This section shows how to set viewer preference of an existing PDF file using PdfContentEditor Class.
 lastmod: "2021-06-05"
 draft: false
 ---